giseldo/chatbot_BTA_BPMN_to_AIML/README.md

 Start_Event and Gateway are elements that wait for the user do a input.
 Task and End_event are the output of the bot.

 Also you can save the response of the user for later.
-For this use a comment in the gateway with the character $ in the start of the variable name. example: $varname).
+For this use a comment in the gateway with the character $ in the start of the variable name. example: $varname.

 Later you can use the $varname in task example: "you selected $varname" (don't use wildcards in the variable name).

 You can see more at [symbols](https://github.com/giseldo/chatbot_BTA_BPMN_to_AIML/wiki/Examples).

 ## Installation in your enviroment
 $ git clone https://github.com/giseldo/chatbot_ari_bpmn_to_aiml.git

 $ pip install -r requirements

-$ python.exe client_web.py  (pycharm recomended, use virtualenv also)
+run client_web.py

+access in your browser http://localhost:5000/

 ## Try on-line

-There are a instance of the chatbot, with the converter, already configurated for tests available at the adress https://chatbotari.herokuapp.com/
+There are a instance of this chatbot, with the converter, already configurated for tests available at https://chatbotari.herokuapp.com/

 ## Screens